...

 Honda modified the Hornet’s steel diamond frame for stability and load carrying.
 The wheelbase is 1,465 mm (10 mm longer than Hornet) with a 25° rake and 106.3 mm trail, providing straight-line stability and confidence under load or at speed.
 The subframe is reinforced and extended for luggage and a passenger, while the 21-litre tank helps centralize mass for long runs.
 The net result should be a bike that feels planted at speed yet forgiving on secondary roads.

-Suspension is fully electronic Showa EERA: 41 mm inverted front forks and a rear monoshock with adjustable preload, is tuned toward compliance with an eye on feedback, firm enough for sporty riding, compliant enough for hours in the saddle.
+Suspension is fully electronic Showa EERA: 41 mm inverted front forks and a rear monoshock with adjustable preload, is tuned toward compliance with an eye on feedback (the right balance between comfort and control), firm enough for sporty riding yet compliant enough for hours in the saddle.
 The EERA system, aided by the IMU, automatically adjusts damping up to every 15 milliseconds.
 Four suspension presets (Standard, Sport, Rain, Tour), plus a User mode, let riders choose a firmer (Sport) or more comfortable (Tour) setup.

 In short, the chassis is tuned to feel planted and precise on twisties yet compliant on long highway sweeps or rough roads.
 Kerb weight around 229 kg is competitive for the class and aids straight-line stability.